Error-331/code_tests/docs/bible/links.md

 Tell the Things - April 27 (hear the gospel and come to Jesus, until that - you are dead);

 His Name - April 28 (forever honor Jesus Christ as the name above all names);

+Be the Same - April 29 (be that voice that will point sinners to the Savior);